 - 3/4 cup Parmesan cheese (grated)

 Gather the ingredients.
 Preheat oven to 350 F.

 In a large pot, combine the butter and olive oil heat on medium high until melted.
 Add the chopped onions and garlic and saute until translucent and fragrant.

 Add the flour and whisk until it is all incorporated.
-Cook on medium heat for about five minutes, stirring frequently.
+Cook on medium heat for about 5 minutes, stirring frequently.
 This will cook off the flour taste and help the sauce to thicken later on.